SmartDataProjects/dynamo-docs/installation.rst

 ::

   source /usr/local/dynamo/etc/profile.d/init.sh
-  dynamo-user-auth --user <user name> --dn "<user certificate DN>"
+  dynamo-user-auth --user <user name> --dn "<user certificate DN>" --role user

+The option `--role user` creates a new role named `user`.
+Roles are user attributes employed within Dynamo server user management scheme to control access to various resources.
 Further application-specific authorization can be added using the same script.
 See the `--help` option for more details.

 Validate Full Setup